hirvonensara/CCU_project/index.md

 layout: home
 ---

-This website is used for storing the documents needed for User-Centered Design and Evaluation course.
+This website is used for storing the documents needed for User-Centered Design and Evaluation course created by the Team 16.

 ## Week 1 — Brief